ClassicDWFan/Currency/README.md

 Used as a teaching assignment for students of Waterford Institute of Technology (http://www.wit.ie).

-UPDATES MADE:
-O Added four extra currencies
-O Decimal Keyboard, and Done Button
-O Manouvering of Screen when Keyboard appears
-O Addition of App Icons
+UPDATES MADE: Added four extra currencies, Decimal Keyboard, and Done Button, Manouvering of Screen when Keyboard appears, Addition of App Icons